vlussenburg/xld-workspace/README.md

         }
 }
 ```
-(replaceing the container properties with the relevant values, obviously)
+(replacing the container properties with the relevant values, obviously)